 - Bring students together to close the lesson and thank the students, teacher, and other volunteers. - Recap what they learned and inform them that they will be planting new seeds in their next lesson. - If time allows, have students draw/write a 'Reflection Page' after the lesson, either in the garden or with the teacher when they return to class.
-If you see any that you'd like to share with us, take a photo before the students leave with them and share with us: Mishell.Balzer@bchd.org and/or Tami.Kachel@bchd.org - Have students dispose of their plates and paper towels in the trash can as they leave the garden. - Thank the students for joining you today and dismiss them.
+If you see any that you'd like to share with us, take a photo before the students leave with them and share with us: MishellBalzer@bchd.org - Have students dispose of their plates and paper towels in the trash can as they leave the garden. - Thank the students for joining you today and dismiss them. - Clean and replace supplies to shed. - Put produce scraps (from the scrap bowl you used during prep) and nothing else in the compost bin.

-Don't forget to report your lesson as delivered with the online form!
+\Don't forget to report your lesson as delivered with the online form!